AK Rifle 101 for New Gun Owners: What an AK Is and How to Buy One

 Mozambique is one of four nations featuring the AK-47 on its national flag or coat of arms. (wallpapercave.com)

 Relating this story is kind of embarrassing.
 I’ve been shooting rifles since I was eight or nine years old.
-My Dad owned lots of guns and he taught me early on how to handle a gun safely and properly.
+My Dad owned lots of guns, and he taught me early on how to handle a gun safely and properly.
 He was the type who insisted that we check the chamber every time we picked up a gun, even if we had just seen someone else check it.
-My brother and I got yelled at more than once over that and it didn’t take long to sink in.
+My brother and I got yelled at more than once over that, and it didn’t take long for us to sink in.
 He once took away my 20-gauge shotgun because he didn’t see me check it.
-I had done it when he was out of the room but that didn’t matter.
+I had done it when he was out of the room, but that didn’t matter.
 I got the message.

 Russian soldiers on parade